SCHEDULE OF EVENTS

 A lot!
 But not everything, read below for full details.

-• FRIDAY: Opening Party, Happy Hour, Arts & Crafts, Welcome Presentation, DJ Dance Party
+• FRIDAY: Climber Coffee, Opening Party, Happy Hour, Arts & Crafts, Welcome Presentation, Evening Program, DJ Dance Party

-• SATURDAY: Breakfast, Climbing Demos, Arts & Crafts, Evening Yoga, Dinner, Panel, Evening Program
+• SATURDAY: Breakfast, Morning Workshops, Climbing Demos, Arts & Crafts, Meetups, Dinner, Happy Hour, Panel Discussion, Evening Program

-• SUNDAY: Morning Workshop, Breakfast, Stewardship Project, Community Slideshow
+• SUNDAY: Breakfast, Morning Workshop, Stewardship Project, Community Slideshow Presentation

 • SWAG from our generous sponsors!

-• Clinics: $95/clinic.
+• Clinics: $125 per clinic.
 Registration is open only to festival ticket holders.
 Unfortunately, we are unable to offer refunds or transfers for clinics.
 More info here.

 Lodging: see Lodging + Local Beta for our recs

 Climbing Equipment Rental: Shoe + harness demos will be available from our sponsors, however access to demos is not guaranteed.
 All participants are responsible for their own climbing equipment.
-Check out the local gear shop, Sage to Summit for gear purchases/rentals and guidebooks!
+Check out the local gear shops, Sage to Summit and Eastside Sports, for gear purchases/rentals and guidebooks!

 *Please note schedule is always subject to change.